giantswarm/fmt/kubernetes/annotations_and_labels.md

 ## Common Labels

 - `app` - value should contain the name of the application.
 Should be applied to every Kubernetes resource associated with an application.
-This should also be used as replicas selector.
-E.g. `app=kvm-operator`.
+This together with `version` label should also be used as replicas selector.
+E.g. `app=kvm-operator,version=1.0.0`.
 Exceptions can be made to accomodate for adherence to existing selectors upstream.
 - `giantswarm.io/certificate` - value should contain certificate name as
   defined in github.com/giantswarm/certs repo.
 This is used in certificate Secrets and CertConfigs.